 This was a really fun project.

-When Cheryl approached me about participating in her next book, I didn’t hesitate too much, because a) I like Cheryl, and b) I was intrigued by the premise, which was to find someone to inspire you to make a quilt.
+When Cheryl approached me about participating in her next book, I didn’t hesitate too much, because I was intrigued by the premise, which was to find someone to inspire you to make a quilt.
 My choice was easy–my 3-year-old (at the time, now 4 or “almost 5” when asked) nephew, Jacob.

 Jake sews with me fairly often, and I knew it would be a creative challenge for me to be totally open to whatever his request would be.
 Coaching him into an answer wouldn’t have been interesting or a challenge, so there was no letting him in on the secret until we had our skype interview with Cheryl.
 At that point I asked Jacob what type of quilt he’d like me to make for him and without hesitation he said that he wanted a dinosaur quilt.
 Actually, I think he said Tyrannosaurus Rex, which seemed a little specific, but I was just glad he didn’t say something like the Green Lantern, which he’d ask me to draw a week prior to the interview.
 I had no clue who the Green Lantern was (still don’t really know now…), but my green stick figure wasn’t cutting it for him.
 Dinosaurs, we could handle.